 Adam’s rib constituted the basic material from which his mate was “built.”
 Eve was created from a bone from Adam’s side and not from his head that she may not dominate him nor from his feet that he may not dominate her.
 She was created from his side as an equal, that he may love and care for her.
 God created Eve for intimate unity and fellowship with Adam.
 He designed her to be “a helper comparable to him” (Genesis 2:18).

 Therefore, God ordained that, “a man shall leave his father and mother and be joined to his wife, and they shall become one flesh” (Genesis 2: 24).
 These words are part of the declaration that should be part of the marriage ceremony (Matthew 19:4, 5).
 In fact, the marriage covenant was called the covenant of God (Proverbs 2:17), a name which means His authorship of that sacred institution.

 Consequently, the method of Eve’s creation laid the basic grounds of marriage.
 It expressed the unity of the husband and the wife in their bodies, interests, and affections.
 And marriage became a type of the love and life that takes place between God and His church (Ephesians 5:28, 32).

 Uniquely, Genesis tells us that “God created man in His own image; in the image of God He created him; male and female He created them” (Genesis 1:27).
-Adam and Eve bore God’s image which was most evident in their spiritual nature.
+Adam and Eve bore God’s image which was most seen in their spiritual nature.
 Human beings became “living soul(s),” with free wills, and self-conscious personalities.
 They replicated the divine holiness of their Maker until sin ruined the divine likeness.
-But praise be to God, Christ, the “express image of his person” (Hebrews 1:3), restored back God’s image to all that believe in Him (Colossians 3:10; Ephesians 4:24).
+But praise be to God, Christ, the “express image of his person” (Hebrews 1:3), restored back God’s image to all that believe in Him and walk in His path (Colossians 3:10; Ephesians 4:24).

 In His service,